jimdytt/jimdytt.github.io/_posts/2017-04-25-april-demos.md

 A quick update of work in progress

 Coloured boxes show a person tracked across multiple tracks.
 The thinner purple/pink box shows a single track.
 The scenes are in rough order of complexity in terms of people count.
-Full re-identification still needs to be completed
+Full re-identification still needs to be completed.

 #### Sample Detection Videos - Work in Progress